Thomas Pope, 2nd Earl of Downe: Life

 Baptised at Cogges, near Witney, 16 December 1622, the eldest of the three sons of Sir William Pope, Knt.
 (1596–1624), by Elizabeth, sole heiress of Sir Thomas Watson, knt., of Halstead, Kent.
 His mother married, after his father's death, Sir Thomas Penyston, 1st Baronet, of Cornwall, Oxfordshire.
 His grandfather Sir William Pope of Wroxton Abbey, near Banbury, was created Earl of Downe in the kingdom of Ireland, and died on 2 July 1631.
 Thomas, his grandson succeeded to his title, and to the large estates in north-west Oxfordshire which had been settled on the family in 1555 by Sir Thomas Pope.

 The young Earl was brought up at the house of his guardian, John Dutton of Sherborne.
-On 26 November 1638 he married his guardian's daughter Lucy, and on 21 June 1639 matriculated as a nobleman at Christ Church, Oxford; but he offended against academic discipline, and before 13 March 1641 he left the university.
+On 26 November 1638 he married his guardian's daughter Lucy, then aged twelve, and on 21 June 1639 matriculated as a nobleman at Christ Church, Oxford; but he offended against academic discipline, fighting with the son of John Prideaux, and before 13 March 1641 he left the university.

+In February 1641, still aged only eighteen, he petitioned Parliament for redress for his guardian's and stepfather's alleged pillaging of his estate.
+Downe claimed that meadows and pastureland had been ploughed up, timber felled, and rents embezzled, and furthermore that he had been forced to marry Lucy Dutton against both their wills by threats, abuse, and violence.
+In March that year the Court of Wards and Liveries granted him leave to fell £2000 worth of timber at his property at North Leigh and Cogges for his maintenance during his minority.
+The following year, 1642, he sought to gain a divorce by Act of Parliament.
+This was unsuccessful despite his being represented by Sir Kenelm Digby.

 When the First English Civil War broke out, Downe raised a troop of horse, and was in Oxford with the king in 1643.
 Charles I slept at his wife's house at Cubberley, Gloucestershire, on 6 September 1643 and 12 July 1644.
 In 1645, his estate being valued at £2,202 per annum, he was fined £5,000 by the committee for compounding.
 He took the oath and covenant before 24 October 1645, but had difficulty in raising money for his fine, and in 1648 his other debts amounted to £11,000.
 The sequestration was finally discharged on 18 April 1651, after he had sold, under powers obtained by a private act in 1650, all his lands, except the manors of Cogges and Wilcote, Cubberley, which he held in right of his wife, and Enstone, with the adjacent townships.